End of the Semester Stress

 Moving Back Home

 For those of you moving back home for the summer, this transition may be just as important as moving into your first residence hall.
-While you have been at the U of M, both you and your family may have changed.
+It is important to realize that while you have been away, both you and your family may have changed.
 In the past, some students have found it useful to discuss expectations and considerations with their parents/guardians before returning home.
-The Office for Student Affairs offers a podcast to make the transition home a comfortable experience for the whole family.
+The University's Office for Student Affairs offers a podcast to make the transition home a comfortable experience for the whole family.

 Traveling Abroad this Summer?